 Dr. McKillop set up his medical practice in Wardsville (Middlesex County) where he appears on the 1891 census.
 Dr. McKillop made house calls to his patients in Chatham-Kent and his name appears on birth and death records.
 (Wardsville is approximately 12 km to Bothwell in Chatham-Kent).

 Dr. McKillop married Jean Sinclair Mann in Dufferin County on the 14th of March, 1900.
 Mrs. McKillop was born in Syracuse, New York on the 14th of November, 1871.
-Her parents were Robert Mann and the former Elizabeth Sinclair.
+She was the 3rd of 7 children born to Robert Mann and the former Elizabeth Sinclair.
 According to the 1881 census, the Mann family was living in Orangeville, Ontario and her father was an architect.
 According to that same census, her father was born in Scotland and her mother was born in Quebec.
-Mrs. McKillop was the 3rd of 7 children and the only child born in the United States.
-Her siblings were; Emma, Alexander, Robert, Christianna, Cynthia and Maggie and they were all born in Ontario.
+Mrs. McKillop was the only child in her family born in the United States and her siblings were; Emma Elizabeth Mann, Alexander Mann, Robert Mann, Christiana Louisa Mann, Cynthia Porter Mann and Margaret McCrae Mann and they were all born in Ontario.
 In 1885 Mr. and Mrs. Mann and their family resided at 23 Zina Street in Orangeville.
 Her father owned Mann’s Fruit and Confectionary store located at 167 Broadway Street.
-Mr. Mann was a local manager for Bell Telephone and the first switchboard in Orangeville was installed in his store in 1885.
+Mr. Mann was also a local manager for Bell Telephone and the first switchboard in Orangeville was installed in his store in 1885.

 Dr. McKillop was a member of the Masons and belonged to D.D.G.M. of Erie District and No.1 A.F. & A.M.